flecoqui/projects/_posts/2017-05-18-Mandarine.md

 #### Update the generated subtitles with the Web Application
-Once the subtile file is available, it's possible to update the subtitle file.
+Once the subtitle file is available, it's possible to update the subtitle file.
 The native format is WEBVTT, but it's still possible to convert a WEBVTT subtitle file into a TTML subtitle file.

 ![](/images/2017-05-18-Mandarine/1-architecture-step-4.png)

-1. Click on the button **Play Video/Subtile** or **Play Audio/Subtile** </p> The Windows Application launches the Web Player Application
+1. Click on the button **Play Video/Subtitle** or **Play Audio/Subtitle** </p> The Windows Application launches the Web Player Application
 ![](/images/2017-05-18-Mandarine/ui-4.png)